orme292/s3packer/README.md

 [![Jetbrains_OSS][jetbrains_logo]][jetbrains_oss_url] [![Jetbrains_GoLand][jetbrains_goland_logo]][jetbrains_goland_url]

-Special thanks to JetBrains! </br>
-**s3packer** is developed with support from the JetBrains Open Source program.
+Special thanks to JetBrains! **s3packer** is developed with help from JetBrains' Open Source program.

 ---
 ## About

-s3packer is a configurable yaml-based S3 storage upload and backup tool.
-Use YAML-based configs with s3packer that tell it what to upload, where to upload, how to name, and how to tag the objects.
-Redundancy is easier by using separate profiles for each provider. s3packer supports several AWS, OCI (Oracle Cloud), and Linode (Akamai).
+s3packer is an S3 / Object Storage upload and backup tool.
+It uses YAML-based configs that tell it what to upload, where to upload, how to name, and how to tag the objects. s3packer makes backup redundancy easier by using separate profiles for buckets and providers.
+Currently it supports AWS, OCI (Oracle Cloud), and Linode (Akamai).

 ---

-## Add Support for new Providers
+## Add Support for new Services with the Provider interfaces

 **You can build support for a custom provider by using the _s3packs/provider_ package interfaces.
 To implement your own provider:**